 The Section of Thoracic Imaging provides state of the art imaging and interpretation of thoracic diseases in close collaboration with internists, pulmonologists and thoracic surgeons at the University of Chicago Medical Center.
 Consultations and second opinions are also available on request for patients that have been imaged at other institutions.
 The section provides training for residents and fellows in the department of radiology, as well as trainees from other clinical departments.
-Daily teaching conferences are held in the section in addition to joint clinical conferences with colleagues in Thoracic Oncology and Pulmonology.
+Joint clinical conferences are held with colleagues in Thoracic Oncology and Pulmonology Medicine as well as with the Interstitial Lung Disease Multidisciplinary Team.

 All clinical image interpretation is performed in a central location on high performance workstations in the Bernard A. Mitchell Hospital using voice recognition technology for rapid availability of reports throughout the enterprise.
 Chest radiography is performed using dual energy digital devices for enhanced detection of early lung disease.
-CT scans are acquired with 16, 64, or 256 slice scanners, depending on the clinical application, with routine use of maximum resolution and multiplanar reconstruction.
+CT scans are acquired with state of the art CT scanners with routine use of maximum resolution and multiplanar reconstruction.
+AI-based algorithms to detect pulmonary nodules using computer-aided diagnosis and vessel subtraction are employed to increase sensitivity for pulmonary nodule detection.
 State of the art MRI is available for specific problem solving and cardiac/vascular applications.
 Interventional thoracic procedures such as biopsies and catheter drainage are performed in the adjacent section of interventional radiology.